kellylijhui/FreelanceSmart/README.md

 7. Click "Apply [Rate]/hr Rate" if you like the suggestion

 ### Step 4: Generate Your Documents

 1. View the total quote in the large purple box on the right
 2. Review the price breakdown to ensure everything is correct
 3. Click through the tabs to see your documents:
    - **Email Proposal** - Click "Copy Email Proposal" to copy to clipboard
    - **Invoice** - Click "Copy Invoice" to copy
    - **Contract** - Click "Copy Contract" to copy
-4. Paste into your email client and send to your client!
+4. Paste into your email client and send to your client

 ### Step 5: Customize and Send

 - Paste the copied text into Gmail, Outlook, or your email client
 - Make any final tweaks if needed
 - Send to your client
-- Done! 🎉
+- Done

 ---

-## 🤖 AI Rate Advisor
+## AI Rate Advisor

 ### How It Works

 The AI Rate Advisor uses OpenAI's GPT-5 model (the newest and most advanced AI) to analyze your work and suggest pricing:

 1. **Upload Your Work** - Take a screenshot or photo of your best project
-2. **AI Analysis** - The AI examines:
+2. **AI Analysis** - The AI examines quality, professionalism, technical complexity, time invested, and industry market standards
-   - Quality and professionalism
-   - Technical complexity
-   - Time likely invested
-   - Industry market standards
-3. **Rate Suggestion** - Receive:
+3. **Rate Suggestion** - Receive a specific hourly rate recommendation, rate range (min-max), skill level assessment, and detailed reasoning
-   - Specific hourly rate recommendation
-   - Rate range (min-max)
-   - Skill level assessment
-   - Detailed reasoning

 ### Tips for Best Results

+**Do:**
-- ✅ Upload your **absolute best work**
+- Upload your absolute best work
-- ✅ Use clear, high-quality images
+- Use clear, high-quality images
-- ✅ Show completed, polished work (not work-in-progress)
+- Show completed, polished work (not work-in-progress)
-- ✅ Select the correct project type before uploading
+- Select the correct project type before uploading

+**Don't:**
-- ❌ Don't upload blurry or low-resolution images
+- Upload blurry or low-resolution images
-- ❌ Don't upload incomplete work
+- Upload incomplete work

 ### Understanding AI Suggestions